openhab/openhab-cloud/README.md

 To run openHAB Cloud you need to install the required software bundles/stacks.
-Within the main directory (openhabcloud) you need to run
+Within the main directory "openhabcloud" you need to run

 ```
 npm install